Dr Kristelle Hudry

-Dr Kristelle Hudry is a lecturer in Developmental Psychology and a Research Fellow in the Olga Tennison Autism Research Centre.
-She completed her PhD at the University of Queensland in 2006, and held postdoctoral research posts at a number of centres in London until 2010 (Goldsmith's, UCL Institute of Child Health, Institute of Education, Birkbeck).
-Her research interests fall broadly in the domain of social-cognition, emotion and communication, both in typical devleopment and in ASD.
+Dr Kristelle Hudry is a Lecturer in Developmental Psychology in the School of Psychological Science and a member of the Olga Tennison Autism Research Centre (OTARC).
+She completed her PhD at the University of Queensland in 2006, and held postdoctoral research posts at a number of centres in London until 2010 (i.e., Goldsmith's, UCL Institute of Child Health, Institute of Education, Birkbeck).
+Her research interests fall broadly in the domain of social-cognition, emotion and communication, both in typical development and in Autism Spectrum Disorders (ASD).

 Clinical and health psychology